EXPERIENCE THE CRIME OF YOUR LIFE

 Our original Aldgate East Jack the Ripper Tour has been introducing people to the World's most infamous whodunit for over 32 years and, in so doing, has gained an unrivalled reputation for the quality of the walk, the atmosphere of the route, and the expertise of the guides who, between them, have written ten acclaimed books on the Whitechapel Murders.

-We're even singled out in the pages of the ultimate reference work on the crimes The Complete Jack the Ripper A to Z which hails us as "..London's best walking tour guides".
+And, just to give you an idea of the expertise of the guides you will be taken round by when you join our walk, we're even singled out in the pages of the ultimate reference work on the crimes The Complete Jack the Ripper A to Z which hails us as "..London's best walking tour guides".

 To receive an endorsement like that from one of the most revered tomes on the case is the ultimate accolade and is genuine international recognition for the quality of our walk.